InseeFr/Eno/README.md

 The documentation can be found in the [docs](./docs/en) folder and [browsed online](https://inseefr.github.io/Eno).

-## Eno "Java"
+## Eno _Java_

-V3 "Java version" project: change of technology from XSLT to Java.
+V3 "Eno Java" project: change of technology from XSLT to Java.

 ## Setup